mbisanz/acres/README.md

 create database acres;
 grant all on acres.* to 'acres'@'localhost';
 ```
-- Create the schema using acres-dist/sql/ddl/acres-schema-mysql.sql
+- Create the schema using "sql/ddl/acres-schema-mysql.sql"
-- Create initial users using acres-dist/sql/data/acres-initial-mysql.sql.
+- Create initial users using "sql/data/acres-initial-mysql.sql".
 This creates the showcase users guest/guest, admin/admin, pilot1/pilot1, pilot2/pilot2.
 At least the admin user is required in order to be able to connect to the rest services and create new users.

 Prepare the application server
 ------------------------------

+Download and unzip a WildFly 8.0.

 The application requires a data source and a security domain to be configured in WildFly.

 Instructions for MySQL:

-- Deploy MySQL JDBC driver to standalone/deployments
+- Deploy MySQL JDBC driver to standalone/deployments of your WildFly installation
 - Optional: Add a JBoss administrator via add-user script to be able to access admin GUI
 - Add data source "AcresDS" via admin GUI (localhost:9990) or standalone.xml:
 ```